geo-marcolang/FishmigrationTool/README.md

 # FishmigrationTool

 The tool shows the thalweg as well as other parameters of fishability based on hydraulic modelling and with principles of network theory.

-GUI interface
+For the execution there is a GUI interface.

 see the tutorial (german) for more info.

+Update History
+- V.1 - 2020 Mars 21 - Upload

 ### Running the script